codesnippetspro/code-snippets/readme.txt

 == Upgrade Notice ==

 = 2.2.2 =
-Fix error with PHP 5.2 in previous plugin version
+Fix error with PHP 5.2 added statuses for scopes to manage snippets table

 = 2.2.1 =
 New snippet scope feature; fixed bug with translations not loading; minified all css and js